learn-co-curriculum/phase-3-hashketball/README.md

 ## Instructions

+This lab is about as representative of real-life tasks as a programmer as you can get: data on paper or in tables needs to be given to a programming language in order to deliver _insights_.

-Great news!
-You're going to an NBA game.
-The only catch is that you've been volunteered to keep stats at the game.
-Oh, and the data from the game is _not_ stored in a nested data structure for you.
-You're going to have to build it.
+You're going to perform an analysis on NBA game.
+You've been provided some basic game data in a series of tables.
+You're going to ask Ruby to help you answer some questions about the game.

-This challenge comes in two major pieces:
+This challenge comes in three major pieces:

-1. Build an NDS from data stored in tables
+1. Build an NDS from text and data stored in tables
+2. Understand your own NDS
 2. Process the NDS to produce _insights_ about how various players performed

+While you've worked with NDS using simple looping and Enumerables, you've never before had to _create_ such a complex NDS and _process_ it as well.
+Take it in pieces, remember your training, and you'll get there!

 Code your solution in `hashketball.rb` following the steps below.
 Use `learn` as you go to get additional information from test messages.